I am a clay girl. A maker.

 I have been working with clay since the 1970s and am still finding new things to try.

-Over the years I have made sculptural “visual puns,” studied throwing in Tuscarora, NV, constructed multicultural dioramas for the Crocker Art Museum as a resident artist, created handmade tile work inspired by Japanese hanging scrolls, dabbled with mosaics including designing and construction of a 20 foot back splash in collaboration with my elementary public school students when as a VAPA teacher for 23 years.
+Over the years I have made sculptural “visual puns,” studied throwing in Tuscarora, NV, constructed multicultural dioramas for the Crocker Art Museum as a Resident Artist, created tile work for my myself and for public art work, dabbled with mosaics including designing and construction of a 20 foot back splash in collaboration with my elementary public school students when as a VAPA teacher for 23 years.

 In the last few years I have returned to sculptural work and even thrown a bit!

 Keeping my hands “dirty” keeps my heart happy and my spirit grounded.